The best way to tell your customers about exciting discounts, promos, new products: email.

 Email banners should really stick between 70px to 200px in height, though going square or rectangular is up to you and the email look you’re going for.

-Should I use images images in my email banner?
+Should I use images in my email banner?

 Yes!
-It’s the perfect place to showcase the products you most want to sell, or that you know your readers will want to buy.
+An email banner is the perfect place to showcase the products you most want to sell, or that you know your readers will want to buy.
 It’s also a chance to show real customers using your products or inspirational images that reflect your brand personality.
 Just make sure they’re not stock photos!

 Does my email need a header and a footer?